Nickural/ArmadsDurandalFEModMinecraft/README.md

 Now you can have Armads and Durandal in minecraft!
-Also features a few other weapons from FE Anyone can use this mod for their mod if they wish (if it's possible, I'm not sure if it is) I won't be constantly updating it but I figured I'd put it out
+Also features a few other weapons from FE Anyone can use this mod for their mod if they wish (if it's possible, I'm not sure if it is) I won't be constantly updating it but I figured I'd put it out There's 3 folders, Showcase, Recipes, and the Mod itself

+-Showcase, shows off what can happen in the mod and all the weapons

+-Recipes, shows the recipes for crafting each weapon, I tried to make them make sense

+-The mod itself, has the mod and installation instructions

 Installation: